JustCasey76/aqm-sitemaps/README.md

 ## Changelog

+### 1.0.5
+- Fixed duplicate method declaration that was causing a fatal error
+- Improved code structure and organization

 ### 1.0.4
 - Added back "Check for Updates" link on plugins page
 - Improved update success notification with version information